Dornier 228: Dornier 228NG

-More than 350 design changes are present between the Dornier 228 and the re-launched Dornier 228 NG.
-Amongst the principal changes is the adoption of Universal's UNS-1 glass cockpit, which means that standard aircraft are equipped to be flown under single-pilot instrument flight rules (IFR) in addition to visual flight rules (VFR); according to RUAG Aviation, the Dornier 228 NG is the first aircraft in its class to be certified with equivalent electronics.
-A total of four large displays are used in the cockpit, two primary flight displays and two multifunction displays, to present all key flight data.
-The navigation system includes VHF omnidirectional range (VOR), distance measuring equipment (DME), automatic direction finder (ADF), radar altimeter, Global Positioning System (GPS), air data computer, and a flight management system.
-A three-axis autopilot can be optionally incorporated, as can a weather radar and high frequency (HF) radio.
-While designed for two-pilot operation, the Dornier 228 can be flown by only one crewmember.
+More than 350 design changes were incorporated in the re-launched Dornier 228 NG.
+Amongst the principal changes is the adoption of Universal UNS-1 glass cockpit, which enables the aircraft to be flown under single-pilot instrument flight rules in addition to visual flight rules.
+According to RUAG, the Dornier 228NG is the first aircraft in its class to be certified with equivalent electronics.
+Four large displays are used in the cockpit, which includes two primary flight displays and two multi-function displays, to present key flight data.
+The navigation system includes VHF omnidirectional range, distance measuring equipment, automatic direction finder, radar altimeter, Global Positioning System, air data computer, and a flight management system.
+A three-axis autopilot can be optionally incorporated, as can a weather radar and high frequencyradio.
+While designed for two-pilot operation, the Dornier 228NG can be flown by a single crew member.

-Additional changes include the Garrett TPE331-10 engines, which have been optimized to work with the redesigned five-bladed fibre-composite propellers now used by the type, which are more efficient, quick to start, and produces substantially less vibration and noise than the original metal four-bladed predecessor.
-Through its engines, the Dornier 228 NG has the longest time between overhaul (TBO) of any 19-seat aircraft, reportedly up to 7,000 hours.
-An engine-indicating and crew-alerting system (EICAS) is also present for safety purposes; additional optional safety equipment akin to much larger passenger aircraft, including airborne collision avoidance system (ACAS) and terrain awareness and warning system (TAWS), can be incorporated as well.

-At 8,000 ft in clean config, the 228NG burns 360 lb of fuel per hour at a 120 kn cruise.
+The Garrett TPE331-10 engines in the NG aircraft are optimized for the redesigned five-bladed fibre-propellers, which are more efficient, quick to start, and produces less vibration and noise than the original metal four-bladed predecessor.
+It has the longest time between overhaul of any comparable 19-seat aircraft, reportedly up to 7,000 hours.
+The aircraft is also equipped with an engine-indicating and crew-alerting system, and optional safety equipment such as airborne collision avoidance system and terrain awareness and warning system.
+In standard configuration, the aircraft uses 360 lb of fuel per hour while cruising at 120 kn at an altitude of 8,000 ft.

 Operators

-In July 2018, 57 aircraft were in airline service.
+As of July 2018, the Dornier fleet accumulated over four million flight hours, and 57 aircraft were in commercial service.
 Other operators include police, law enforcement, paramilitary operators and military operators.

-By July 2018, the fleet accumulated over four million flight hours.